khushal1198/khushal-serverSetup/playbooks/vault/README.md

 # HashiCorp Vault Playbooks

 ## Setup
-- `setup.yml`: Installs HashiCorp Vault on your Kubernetes cluster using the vault_k8s role.
+- `setup.yml`: Installs HashiCorp Vault on your Kubernetes cluster using Helm.

 ## Cleanup
 - `cleanup.yml`: Removes Vault and all its resources from your cluster.